ServiceStack/ServiceStack.Text/README.md

 * StringExtensions - Xml/Json/Csv/Url encoding, BaseConvert, Rot13, Hex escape, etc.
 * Stream, Reflection, List, DateTime, etc extensions and utils

-Supports custom builds for: .NET 3.5+, Mono, MonoTouch/MonoDroid, Silverlight 4/5, XBOX, Windows Phone 7

-All in a single **144kb** dependency-free ServiceStack.Text.dll

 # Simple API

-Like most of the interfaces in Service Stack, the API is simple and descriptive.
-In most cases these are the only methods that you would commonly use:
+Like most of the interfaces in Service Stack, the API is simple.
+Methods that you would commonly use include:

     string TypeSerializer.SerializeToString<T>(T value)
     void TypeSerializer.SerializeToWriter<T>(T value, TextWriter writer)